 CyclistsHub is supported by its readers.
 We may receive a commission if you buy products using our links (learn more).

-This is my (early) comparison of the Wahoo KICKR Bike v1 vs. v2, which was introduced a few weeks ago.
+This is my (early) comparison of the Wahoo KICKR Bike v1 vs. v2, which was introduced in 2022.

 The main difference between Wahoo KICKR Bike v1 and v2 is that v2 has higher resistance and three new features.
 WiFi, ERG Easy Ramp, and Odometer.
 Unfortunately, it’s more expensive than v1.

 Probably not for most people.
 Furthermore, KICKR Bike v1 was discontinued.